miking-lang/miking/README.md

 ## Acceleration

-When using the `mi accelerate` command, parts of the program can be marked for accelerated execution.
-While the main part of the program will be compiled to OCaml, the marked parts will be executed in an accelerated mode.
-By using compiler flags, the user can control which accelerated mode should be used.
+When the `--accelerate` flag is set when using `mi compile`, parts of the program can be compiled in an accelerated mode.
+The main part of the program will be compiled to the default backend (currently OCaml), while expressions that have been wrapped in an `accelerate` term will be compiled to an accelerated backend.
+Additional compiler flags can be used to control which accelerated mode should be used.
+Acceleration requires `futhark` to be installed
-Acceleration requires `futhark` to be installed ([installation instructions](https://futhark.readthedocs.io/en/stable/installation.html)).
+([installation instructions](https://futhark.readthedocs.io/en/stable/installation.html)).

-The current acceleration implementation lacks support for most features of the default compiler, such as unit tests, external functions and tuning.
-In the future, this will be added.

 ### Accelerated modes

-The default acceleration mode translates the accelerated parts of the code to CUDA GPU code.
-This mode requires an NVidia GPU.
-The compiler assumes that CUDA has been installed at `/usr/local/cuda`.
+The default acceleration mode translates the accelerated parts of the code to CUDA GPU code via Futhark.
+This mode requires an NVidia GPU and an installation of CUDA at `/usr/local/cuda`.

-If the `--cpu-only` flag is set, the accelerated parts will instead be translated to multicore CPU code.
-This mode does not require any additional installations.
+If the `--cpu-only` flag is set, the accelerated parts of the code are instead translated to multicore CPU code.
+This mode does not require an NVidia GPU, nor does it require any additional installations apart from `futhark`.

 ### Usage

-The accelerated compiler `mi accelerate` recognizes additional keywords that are not available when using the default `mi` compiler.
-The most important keyword is `accelerate`, which takes one argument - an expression that is to be accelerated.
-There are many significant limitations on what kinds of expressions may be used, which are explained in a later section.
+The accelerated compilation via `mi compile --accelerate` makes use of parallel keywords.
+The most important keyword is `accelerate`, whose only argument is an expression that is requested to be accelerated.
+The other keywords are used for explicitly parallel operations, such as `parallelMap` and `parallelReduce`.

-For example, assume that we have a program that adds one to a given a floating-point number and then prints it with a newline:
+There are several limitations on what expressions may be used.
+If an accelerated expression attempts to make use of an unsupported subexpression, an error is reported.

+When the `--accelerate` flag is not set, the `accelerate` keywords are removed from the program, and parallel constructs are replaced by equivalent sequential code.

+Acceleration has significant overheads, as data used within the accelerated expression are copied between the default backend and the accelerated backend every time it is evaluated.
+This overhead is particularly noticable when using the GPU accelerate backend.
+In addition, the first use of acceleration in a program has additional overhead, because a Futhark context needs to be set up.

+#### Recommended workflow

+The recommended workflow when working with acceleration is to first implement the program in MExpr without using acceleration.
+In this stage, the compiler should be used in debug mode, that is, using the flags `--test` and `--runtime-checks` to provide clear errors when the program does not behave as expected.

+Once the implementation is considered ready for acceleration, expressions can be marked for acceleration by using the `accelerate` keyword.
+If this results in compilation errors when the `--accelerate` flag is set, the program needs to be rewritten according to what the error states.

+After the program can be compiled with acceleration enabled, the program can be executed.
+The accelerated program will only encounter a runtime error if the program compiled in debug mode (with `--test` and `--runtime-checks` enabled) also does.
+In this case, the debug mode should be used for better error messages.

+#### Supported accelerate constructs

+The following keywords are reserved for parallel constructs:
+* `accelerate` - marks expressions that should be accelerated.
+* `parallelFlatten` - flattens a two-dimensional sequence, producing a one-dimensional sequence.
+The term `parallelFlatten s` is equivalent to `foldl concat [] s`.
+* `parallelMap` - equivalent to the `map` keyword.
+* `parallelMap2` - performs a `map` operation over two sequences that are assumed to be of the same length.
+* `parallelReduce` - performs a reduction over elements of a sequence.
+If the applied function is associative and the initial accumulator value is the neutral element of this function, the result of `parallelReduce f a s` will be equivalent to that of `foldl f a s`, but it will be computed in parallel.

+Note that the assumptions on the `parallelReduce` keyword are not checked.
+The compiler will assume that the parameters satisfy the requirements and produce parallel code.
+If the function `f` is not known to be associative, the `foldl` intrinsic should be used to generate sequential code.
+This will only result in parallel code if the compiler knows it is safe to do so (currently, if the function is either `addi` or `muli`).

+#### Example

+Assume that the following program is given:
 ```
 include "common.mc" -- printLn
 mexpr